nsandru/digitalocean/README.md

 # Digital Ocean environment for Sandesnet LLC

-Building a set of docker servers on Digital Ocean to function as a back up for the Sandesnet LLC services.
+Building a set of servers on Digital Ocean to function as a back up for the Sandesnet LLC services.

 The set is consisting of the following types of docker containers: